Manage Posture Policies

 Delete Custom Policies

-Deleting an active policy will delete its history of policy evaluations as well.
+Deleting an active policy deletes its history of policy evaluations as well.

 1. Select a custom policy.